BueniaDev/Botsashi/README.md

 # Building Instructions

-The core Botsashi library does not have any dependencies and can be compiled with MinGW on Windows, and both GCC and (presumably) Clang on Linux, as well as (presumably) AppleClang on OSX.
+The core Botsashi library does not have any dependencies and can be compiled with MinGW and Clang on Windows, both GCC and Clang on Linux, and (presumably) AppleClang on OSX.
 However, the Simsashi simulator in this repo does have additional dependencies that need to be installed.
 All dependencies should be findable via CMake.

 In order to build the Simsashi simulator, simply pass `-DBUILD_SIMSASHI="ON"` to CMake.